A4Bio/RDesign/readme.md

 ![GitHub stars](https://img.shields.io/github/stars/A4Bio/RDesign)  ![GitHub forks](https://img.shields.io/github/forks/A4Bio/RDesign?color=green)

+**[2024-08-15] Update:** Thank you all for the interests and inquries about our paper, we are sorry that we haven't provided detailed documentation and demo of the paper for such a long time.
+Now, it has been solved.
+Feel free to check out our updated documentation and colab! :)
 ## Introduction

 While artificial intelligence has made remarkable strides in revealing the relationship between biological macromolecules' primary sequence and tertiary structure, designing RNA sequences based on specified tertiary structures remains challenging.
 Though existing approaches in protein design have thoroughly explored structure-to-sequence dependencies in proteins, RNA design still confronts difficulties due to structural complexity and data scarcity.